renuo/seo-checklist/navigation-structure.md

 # Navigation structure

 Users and search engines want to find relevant content as fast as possible.
-A clean navigation structure helps to indicate what information is valuable and bots can that way easily understand the hierarchy of important pages and less important ones.
-Also a good navigation can influence the results of sitelinks in the search results.
+A clean navigation structure helps to indicate what information is valuable, and bots can easily understand the hierarchy of important pages and less important ones.
+Also, a good navigation can influence the results of sitelinks in the search results.

-### Best practice
+## Best practice

 * Make your hierarchy logical.
 * Keep the number of main categories between two and seven.
 * Try to balance the number of subcategories within each category.